top of page

 Community Workshops

-Cyanotype printing brings together art, nature, and science!
 Workshops like this spark interest in those who may not otherwise attend a traditional education event.

-Other Workshops in Development:
+Other Workshops include:

 Recycled Paper Making